Is Weed Legal in Tennessee? 2026 Marijuana Laws Explained

 For example, in 2020, the Metro Nashville district attorney's office said it would stop prosecuting possession cases involving less than ½ oz (14 g).

+In some jurisdictions, local prosecutors have at times declined to pursue certain low-level marijuana possession cases.
 However, in 2017, a state law was enacted that prohibits cities from passing local marijuana decriminalization measures.

 Does Tennessee have a medical marijuana program?